 The small chapel and its grounds serve as a monument to one of the stated intentions of the resettlement - to educate the natives and make them "like civilised people".
 Because they weren't thought of as civilised by the white people back then.

-While education may have had some merit, trying to force the Aboriginal people into a European cultural mould didn't work.
+Education may have had some merit, but trying to force the Aboriginal people into a European cultural mould didn't work.
 The lack of freedom, separation from their culture and removal from traditional homelands didn't do their mental health any good.
 Combine that with disease, poor shelter and inadequate rations, and by 1847 the were only 48 survivors left.
-Their reward was to be shipped to Oyster Cove near Hobart where they would eventually die out, after having had their children forcibly removed.
+Their reward was to be shipped to Oyster Cove near Hobart where it was thought they might eventually die out, after having had their children forcibly removed.

 I wandered away from the chapel, to the gentle crest of a rise commanding extensive views across Bass Strait.
 On a clear day, parts of north-east Tasmania are visible from here.
-I reflected on how the resettled Aboriginals might have felt ... seeing visual reminders of the home they yearned for, but had been removed from, haunted by fresh memories of seeing their civilisation devastated.
-Even today we are only beginning to appreciate the depth of the connection the Aboriginal people feel with their traditional homelands.
+I reflected on how the resettled Aboriginal people might have felt ... seeing visual reminders of the home they yearned for, but had been removed from, haunted by fresh memories of seeing their civilisation devastated.
+Even today we are only beginning to appreciate the depth of the connection the Aboriginal people have with their land.

 Back down the hill, I perused the small cemetery.
 There aren't many headstones, and I couldn't help noticing the names on them all had a European flavour.
 If most of the Aboriginal residents died here, where were they all buried?
 The answer came on a single plaque, which reads: